 Figure 2 shows the distribution of ICWs used by the measured web servers.
 The figure shows that most web servers use an initial window of one or two segments, and a smaller number of servers use an initial window of three or four segments.
 In addition, there are a few servers using ICW values of more than four segments - including some servers using ICWs larger than 10 segments.
-These results are similar to those from 2001 [41], which show 2% of the web servers had an initial window of three or four segments, and 3% had initial windows larger than four segments.
+These results are similar to those from 2001 [39], which show 2% of the web servers had an initial window of three or four segments.
 Thus, TCP initial windows of three or four segments are seeing very slow deployment in web servers.

 We note that the ICWs shown in Figure 2 could change with different values for the MSS.
-For example, www.spaceimaging.com uses an ICW of 64 segments when the MSS is restricted to 256 bytes, but an ICW of only 14 segments with an MSS of 1460 bytes.
+For example, www.spaceimaging.com has an ICW of 64 segments when the MSS is restricted to 256 bytes, but an ICW of only 14 segments with an MSS of 1460 bytes.